Walter Payton: Early life

-Payton was one of three children born to Peter and Alyne Payton in Columbia, Mississippi.
+Payton was one of three children born to Edward Peter "Pete" Payton (1924–1978) and Alyne Payton (1926–2013) in Columbia, Mississippi.
 Payton's year of birth is disputed; most sources at the time of his death stated he was born in 1954.
 However, other sources have stated he was born in 1953.
-His father was a factory worker who had played semi-professional baseball; he died in jail in 1978 just a couple of hours after being wrongfully accused of driving under the influence due to a stroke that presented similar symptoms to alcohol intoxication.
+His father was a factory worker who had played semi-professional baseball; he died in jail in 1978 just a couple of hours after being wrongfully accused of driving under the influence due to a stroke that presented symptoms similar to alcohol intoxication.

 Payton was an active member of the Boy Scouts, Little League, and his local church.
 At John J. Jefferson High School, Payton played drums in the marching band, participated in the track team and sang in the school choir.
 Outside of school, he played drums in jazz-rock groups.

 His brother Eddie was on the football team, but Payton did not play—partly to avoid competing with him.
 After Eddie graduated, the football coach asked Payton to try out for the team, and he agreed on the condition that he be allowed to continue playing in the band.

 Once he began to play football, as a junior, he achieved instant success as a running back, running 65 yards for a touchdown on his first high-school carry.
 At 5 ft 10 in, he was not especially large, but his speed and strength made him one of the team's featured players.
 John J. Jefferson High School was integrated with neighboring Columbia High School that year; Payton and his teammates were upset that their head coach, Charles L. Boston, had become an assistant and Payton boycotted some of the spring practices in protest, but returned during the fall season.
 He then earned statewide honors as a member of Mississippi's all-state team, leading Columbia to an unexpected 8–2 season.
 His performance helped ease the local tensions surrounding desegregation.

 Tommy Davis, Columbia's football coach, claimed that he could always count on Payton when the team needed to score.
 Payton's statistics proved that was no exaggeration: he scored in every game during his junior and senior years.
 He was named to the all-conference team two years in a row.
 Payton also led the Little Dixie Conference in scoring his senior year and made the all-state team.
 In addition to excelling at football, Payton averaged 18 points a game for Columbia's basketball team, leaped three-quarters of an inch short of 23 feet in the long jump, played baseball, and continued to drum in the school band.